zukunft/zukunft.com/docs/llm_coding.md

 So every phrase is a term, but a verb and a formula are terms that are **not** phrases.
 When describing why two objects of different classes must not share a name or id, pick the noun that actually covers both classes — e.g. a triple and a formula are both *terms* (not *phrases*, because a formula is not a phrase).

+### The `percent` measure auto-scales

+The `percent` measure word is auto-scaled by the formula engine: a formula whose result is assigned to `percent` and that computes a ratio (e.g. `( "this" - "prior" ) / "prior"`) is shown to the user as a percentage **without** an explicit `* 100` in the expression.
+So do not "fix" such formulas by adding `* 100` — the missing factor is intentional, and the scaling happens via the `percent` measure, not the expression.

+### Some symbols and abbreviations are intentionally ambiguous

+A short symbol can be the alias of more than one phrase on purpose.
+For example `m` is the symbol for the SI unit `metre` (in `units.json`) and at the same time the abbreviation for `million` (in `scaling.json`).
+This is **by design**: the context — the other phrases in the value's group — disambiguates which meaning applies.
+Do not "fix" such overlaps by forcing the symbol to be unique or by renaming one side; only flag a genuine, unintended collision (e.g. a formula name equal to a triple name).

 ### Key Architectural Patterns

 **User Sandbox**: Every main object (`word`, `triple`, `value`, `formula`, `view`, `component`) extends the `sandbox` hierarchy.
 Changes by one user never overwrite shared data; user-specific overrides are stored in `*_user` tables.